apivich-h/pinnacle/README.md

 # 🏔️ PINNACLE: PINN Adaptive ColLocation and Experimental points selection

 The code for paper titled "PINNACLE: PINN Adaptive ColLocation and Experimental points selection".
-The paper has been accepted as a spotlight paper at ICLR 2024 - refer to https://openreview.net/forum?id=GzNaCp6Vcg.
+The paper has been accepted as a spotlight paper at ICLR 2024 (see https://openreview.net/forum?id=GzNaCp6Vcg), and as a oral presentation at ICML 2024 AI4Science Workshop (see https://openreview.net/forum?id=BbyOaDBuWy).

 ## Code structure